Why can't I use Session Manager to connect to my Amazon EC2 instance?

 Verify that your IAM user or role has the necessary IAM policies

-Confirm that the IAM user or role that you use to connect to the EC2 instance has the necessary IAM policies and permissions for Session Manager.
+Confirm that the IAM user or role that you use to connect to the EC2 instance has the necessary permissions.
+For more information, see Sample IAM policies for Session Manager.

 Troubleshoot issues in the Session Manager Preferences setting